christophe-calmejane/Hive/README.md

 ## Compilation

 - Clone this repository
-- Copy .hive.config.sample to .hive.config, then edit it for installer customization
+- Copy `.hive_config.sample` to `.hive_config`, then edit it for installer customization
-- Run the setup_fresh_env.sh script that should properly setup your working copy
+- Run the `setup_fresh_env.sh` script that should properly setup your working copy
-- Run the gen_cmake.sh script with whatever optional parameters required (run *gen_cmake.sh -h* to display the help)
+- Run the `gen_cmake.sh` script with whatever optional parameters required (run *gen_cmake.sh -h* to display the help)
 - Go into the generated output folder
 - Open the generated solution
 - Compile everything
 - Compile the *install* target

+## Installer generation

+- Run the `gen_install.sh` script on either Windows or macOS (not supported on Linux yet)

+### MacOS notarization

+If you want to generate a proper installer that can be distributed (outside the AppStore), you need to notarize the installer.
+The `gen_install.sh` script can do this for you if you define `notarization_username` and `notarization_password`.
+Note that `notarization_password` can be omitted if you save the password in your keychain.

+You can only use an application-password, **not your Apple ID account password**.
+To generate an application-password, do the following:
+- Sign in to your [Apple ID account page](https://appleid.apple.com/account/home) (https://appleid.apple.com/account/home)
+- In the Security section, click Generate Password below App-Specific Passwords
+- Follow the steps on your screen

+To save the password in your keychain, do the following:
+- `xcrun altool --store-password-in-keychain-item "AC_PASSWORD" -u AccountEmailAdrs -p AppSpecificPwd`

+## MacOS runtime specificities

+Before running Hive on a macOS system, you must install `Install ChmodBPF.pkg` which can be found in `/Applications/Hive <Version>/`.
+If you have previously installed [Wireshark](https://www.wireshark.org) or [LANetworkManager](https://www.l-acoustics.com), then you don't need this step.

-## Linux specificities
+## Linux runtime specificities

 Before running Hive on a linux system, you must give the program access to RAW SOCKETS creation.
 The easiest way to do it is to run the following command (replace `/path/to/Hive` with the actual path to the binary):
 ```bash
 sudo setcap cap_net_raw+ep /path/to/Hive
 ```

-### Troubleshooting

-- If you have the _cannot find winsock2.h_ compilation error, install or reinstall [Windows 8.1 SDK](https://developer.microsoft.com/en-US/windows/downloads/sdk-archive)

 ## Versioning